minoguep/telegram_weather_bot/README.md

-# A simple weather bot using OpenWeatherMap and Telegram APIs
+# Telegram API: Building a weather bot in 30 lines of code

-This will be the subject of a future tutorial on [my website](http://paulminogue.com).
+This is the subject of a [tutorial](https://paulminogue.com/index.php/2020/03/22/telegram-api-building-a-weather-bot-in-30-lines-of-code/) on [my website](http://paulminogue.com).
 All code required is contained within [weather_bot.py](weather_bot.py) (just 30 lines of code!!).

 All you will need to run this is:
 - [An OpenWeatherMap API token](https://openweathermap.org/appid)